 - The trainee must not work in an unskilled occupation.

 Before a foreign national will be issued a J-1 visa there has to be a match between the training program and the trainee’s background, experience and needs.
 The program must be at a level appropriate for the trainee’s career development and cannot duplicate any of the trainee’s prior training and experience.
-Program sponsors must verify that the trainee has sufficient English to undertake the particular J-1 training program.
+Program sponsors must verify that the trainee has sufficient English language skills to undertake the particular J-1 training program.

 A J-1 trainee must have sufficient funds to cover the cost of his or her stay in the US or have made other arrangements to provide for the expenses.
 The funds do not have to come from the employer.
 The sponsor should provide the trainee with an estimate of living expenses they will incur during the trainee’s stay.

-J-1 visa applicants also must prove that they do not fall within one of the classes of persons “inadmissible” to the US, which include persons who have committed certain crimes, persons who have made certain misrepresentations in connection with US immigration applications, persons with certain communicable diseases of public health importance, persons who have violated their US immigration status in certain ways, etc.
+J-1 visa applicants must also prove that they do not fall within one of the classes of persons “inadmissible” to the US, which include persons who have committed certain crimes, persons who have made certain misrepresentations in connection with US immigration applications, persons with certain communicable diseases of public health importance, persons who have violated their US immigration status in certain ways, etc.

-Eligibility Requirements for the Host Company:
+Eligibility Requirements For The Host Company:

 The most important requirement for the host company is that it must ensure that the J-1 trainee engages in bona fide training, as described above.
 They must have individuals on staff, or retain outside entities, that possess and maintain demonstrable competence to provide the training outlined in the training plan.
 Typically, the program sponsor will require the host company to provide copies of the trainers’ resumes.
 The host company must also have sufficient physical facilities and equipment to provide the training.
 The host company must provide continuous supervision of the trainee, and as noted above, periodic evaluation of the trainee.

-The host company may (but need not) pay the J-1 trainee for employment as part of the training program.
+The host company may (but need not) pay the J-1 trainee as part of the training program.
 If the host company does pay a wage, there is an exemption from social security / Medicare taxes during a J-1 exchange visitor’s first two calendar years in the US.

 Selecting A J-1 Umbrella Sponsor